Create Your Retirement Plan

 For personal, friendly assistance, contact a Fisher Investments' representative in your area.

 Cataloging your income sources shows you how much money you’ll start with to pay for retirement expenses.
-Begin by tallying your non-investment income: Social Security, pensions, residual business income, and earned income—if you or a family member plan to work part time, for example.
-The gap between this accumulated wealth and your expenses is what your investments must fill.
+Begin by tallying your Social Security, pensions, residual business income and earned income—if you or a family member plan to work part time, for example.
+The gap between these income streams and your expenses is what your investments must fill.

-Don’t forget to account for tax implications when considering these account options and withdrawals.
-Each is different and comes with different tax consequences or withdraw penalties if done at inopportune times.
-Fisher Investments may be able to recommend a tax expert that can help you determine the optimal asset allocation and withdrawal schedule to keep your money in your hands.
+Fisher Investments may be also be able to recommend a tax professional that can help you understand the tax implications of different retirement accounts and determine the optimal asset allocation and withdrawal schedule to keep your money in your hands.

 The risk your retirement savings run out rises with the size of the gap between your income and expenses.
 For example, you may think 10% annual withdrawals from an all-stock investing portfolio are sustainable because stocks have averaged roughly 10% annually over time.* Unfortunately, the law of averages says this approach can significantly reduce your holdings.
 Your returns in retirement will have both up and down years, and investing does come with some risk.
 Withdrawing heavily in those down or low-returning years can spell trouble later, even if stocks do return their long-run average through your retirement years.